jokopriyono/Movie2021/README.md

 Second test is an algorithm implementation.
 I put the code in the MovieDBApp.kt file, please correct me if i'm wrong.

-> Project ini terinspirasi dari repository [Kshitij Chauhan](https://github.com/haroldadmin/MovieDB)
+> This project adapts the repository [Kshitij Chauhan](https://github.com/haroldadmin/MovieDB)
 > Left rotation learning reference from [GeeksforGeeks](https://www.geeksforgeeks.org/array-rotation/)